alexandergknoll/alexandergknoll.github.io/_posts/2025-10-07-arbitrary-values-variants-in-tailwindcss.md

 tags: [development, frontend, html, css, tailwindcss]
 ---

 [TailwindCSS](https://tailwindcss.com/) has several lesser-known advanced features that can be useful for handling edge cases that many believe would require you to add custom CSS to a stylesheet.
 In fact, it's possible to handle these without having to ever write a single line of CSS in your stylesheet.

-This post documents two features that solve some common scenarios I encounter as a web developer.

 ## 1. Arbitrary values